Nose Piercing Infections – Symptoms & Treatment Guide

 No one wants to end up with an infection after having a piercing performed.
-But infections in highly visible places, like your nose, are even worse.
+However, infections in highly visible places, like your nose, can be even worse.
 It’s not like a belly button piercing that you can hide with a shirt until it’s all better.
 It’s one of the most prominent features on your face – and everyone can potentially notice it until you get it taken care of.

 This guide will help you figure out what’s up with your sniffer and how you can tell when a nose piercing has gone from okay to infected.
 It will also give you the know-how you’ll need so you won’t panic.
 Take a deep breath.
 We’ll get you through this.

 Nose piercing infections are fairly common complications when having your piercing done.
 Everyone hopes they’ll dodge this particular bullet after their piercing is completed, but sometimes it happens.
 Here is what causes an infection after getting your nose pierced.

 As everyone knows, when you get your nose pierced, a piercer puts a hole in your nose.
 Punctures like this are more likely to get infected than simple scrapes or scratches that you might get on your skin’s surface.

 That puncture wound goes in much, much deeper than a scratch does so there’s more opportunity for germs and bacteria to work their way into the wound.
 It’s not like germs and bacteria that sit on the surface of a minor scratch.
 Those can easily be washed away with soap and water during your everyday showers.

 On the contrary, when you have a deep puncture, like a piercing requires, that same bacteria can work its way deep into the wound.
 When you take a shower, it’s much harder for that bacteria to be rinsed out since it’s already in your body, not just on the surface.